alexeyinkin/eb-1a/2-petition/README.md

 [Download the excerpt](https://github.com/alexeyinkin/eb-1a/releases/latest/download/role-akvelon.pdf) | [Go to Page 48 in the petition](https://github.com/alexeyinkin/eb-1a/releases/latest/download/inkin.pdf#page=48)

 [Akvelon](https://akvelon.com)
-is a US company that got a contract from The Customer we can't name to do that open-source job for Apache I mentioned earlier.
+is a US company that got a contract from The Customer to do that open-source job for Apache I mentioned earlier.
 Therefore, that Apache job was critical not only for the Apache Software Foundation, but also for Akvelon.